Itheum/architecture-diagrams/live_whitepaper.md

 ### Roadmap methodology <a name="governance-1-2"></a>
 Itheum's roadmap has always been public and is available for everyone to view.
 It can be accessed here: https://itheum.com/roadmap

-As seen in the roadmap board; all items that need to be considered to be included in the roadmap are added here and are voted on by the Foundation DAO to transition them to the appropriate lanes for delivery.
+As seen in the roadmap board, all items that need to be considered for inclusion in the roadmap are added here and voted on by the Foundation DAO to transition them to the appropriate lanes for delivery.
 We follow the Kanban methodology to manage the transition of items from inception to delivery.
-An idea is registered in the `IdeaBox` and can then move to `Research and Development` after the Foundation DAO voting agrees that the core team can spend the time and effort to commence R&D activity on the task.
-Once R&D is complete and the team is ready to ready to begin design and estimation; the task will then move to the `Estimating` lane.
-The Foundation DAO then can decide when to schedule the work.
-Once it's ready to start the development phase it will then move to the "Sprint Candidate" lane and then development and testing begin.
-The final lane is called `shipped` and an item moves there once it's deployed to production (and/or mainnet).
+An idea is registered in the `IdeaBox` and is moved to `Research and Development` only after the Foundation DAO voting agrees that the core team can spend the time and effort to commence R&D activity on the task.
+Once R&D is complete and the team is ready to begin design and estimation, the task will then move to the `Estimating` lane.
+The Foundation DAO then can decide when to schedule the work for core development.
+When the team is ready to start the development phase, it will then move to the `Sprint Candidate` lane and then development and testing will commence.
+The final lane is called `Shipped`, and an item moves there once it is deployed to production (and/or mainnet).

 ### DAO Technology Schemes <a name="governance-1-2"></a>
-The Foundation DAO feature is still under development but we detail our current design schemes goals below, please note that this is subject to change as we iterate on our design and we will continue to keep this section of the whitepaper updated with any changes and also inform our community via our channels of any changes.
+The Foundation DAO feature is still under development but we detail our current design schemes goals below.
+Please note that this is subject to change as we iterate on our design.
+We will continue to keep this section of the whitepaper updated with any changes and also inform our community about any changes via our social channels.

 - The $ITHEUM token also plays the role of a Governance Token.
 There won't be any other, dedicated governance token in Itheum.
 This ensures that the $ITHEUM token has more utility in the Itheum ecosystem and that there also won't be a proliferation of bespoke governance and other tokens in Itheum - this boosts the user experience of the platform as it keeps things simple.
 - Voting is by `Quorum + Direct Democracy`
 - $ITHEUM holders can stake their tokens into the Governance contract and in turn, they will be able to vote on `proposals`
 - The weight of each user’s vote is proportionate to the number of tokens they have staked
-- Users can exist their stake anytime, but their vote will be withdrawn if they exit during an active voting round
+- Users can exit their stake at anytime, but their vote will be withdrawn if they exit during an active voting round
 - `Proposals` can be decisions to `roadmap updates` or `changes to core platform parameters`
 - **Core Platform Parameters** can be tasks like `Update Quorum %`, `Approve new Data Coalition applications`, `Manage core Data Coalition parameters (min:max members / min fees to join)`, `Setting Harberger Tax rate on Coalitions managing Data NFTs`, `Manage Key-pool parameters for Personal Data Vault nodes (max / min / rotation / bonds)`, `Manage node parameters for Trusted Computation framework (max / min / rotation / bonds)` etc.
 - **Roadmap updates** are proposals to move the development roadmap future (see above in Roadmap methodology section)